A Geriatrician’s Advice on Sleep Problems and Dementia

-Many families will be unsure of how to answer some of these questions initially.
-So to get the best help from the doctors, it’s best to prepare ahead of time.
-I always recommend families try to keep a journal related to these questions for at least a week.
-Some families may also be able to use a sleep tracker or activity tracker, to gather useful information.
+Family members may initially feel uncertain about how to answer these questions.
+Therefore, it is a good idea to prepare ahead of time so you can get the best help from your doctors on how to handle dementia and sleeping.
+It is advised that families keep a record of these questions for at least a week.
+Some families may also be able to use a sleep tracker or activity tracker to gather useful information.

 Based on the information above, and after conducting an in-person examination to check for other medical issues, a doctor should be able to place the sleep difficulties in one (or more) of the following categories:

 - Abnormal breathing patterns during sleep

 It may be necessary to have a sleep breathing study done to test for sleep apnea.
 Based on the category of the sleep problem and the underlying causes that have been identified, the doctor should then be able to propose a plan for improving sleep difficulties.

 The exact approach to improving sleep in a person with Alzheimer’s or another dementia will depend on what underlying factors are causing sleep problems.
 Certain general approaches have been found to improve the sleep of many people with dementia, including those who experience sundowning symptoms.2 These include the following:

 - Outdoor light or bright light therapy during the day.
 Bright outdoor light helps keep the circadian signals on track.
 For seniors who can’t get outside for at least an hour per day, bright light therapy with a special lamp might help.
 A study found that bright light therapy in Alzheimer’s patients improved sleep.
 In addition, light therapy may aid patients who experience sundowning.